LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-dynamic-routing-outside-of-conversational-cloud.md

 ```

 {: .important}
 The snippet above uses Next Actions V1.
-For Next Actions V2 methods, see [here](conversation-orchestrator-next-actions-api-methods-v2.html).
+For Next Actions V2 methods, see [this topic](conversation-orchestrator-next-actions-api-methods-v2.html).

-For more information on using the Next Actions API, see [here](conversation-orchestrator-next-actions-api-overview.html).